Professional woman on laptop with text "build a marketing tech stack thats right for your team"

 It helps you drive traffic to your site.
 It positions you as a brand authority.
 And it nudges prospects down the sales funnel.

-But content marketing isn’t just creating content.
+Content marketing encompasses the entire execution process.
 You need a tool to help you manage its end-to-end execution - from setting up editorial calendars to managing your writers and publishing schedule.
 In addition, you need a content management system (CMS) to host your work and serve as a customer-facing channel to engage with your prospects and customers.

 Some of our favorite content marketing tools include: